 Open access in academic publishing

-Then there is the matter of access to information via the publication of studies and trial results in journals normally locked down for paying subscribers – a system well established as a barrier to those scientists who cannot afford the subscription fees.
+Then there is the matter of access to information via the publication of studies and trial results in journals which are normally locked down for paying subscribers, with fees that are not affordable for many scientist globally.

-Equity and inclusion when it comes to access has ramped up to a new height of discussion.
-We don’t have the answers, but we’re glad to participate in the conversation as we enter a new year – with new priorities possibly surfaced by the unprecedented 2020.
+We don’t have the answers, but we’re glad to participate in the conversation as we enter 2021 – with new priorities possibly surfaced by the unprecedented year we just experienced.

 *Preprint servers were addressed in this Feb.
 2022 article.